Midshipmen Health & Emergency Medical Services (MHEMS)

-- 24-hour Emergency Medical Services (EMS) coverage for Midshipmen, faculty, staff, and visitors, through the Midshipmen EMS program, with support provided by local emergency services.
-All Midshipmen who participate in the EMS program are New York State trained & certified Emergency Medical Technicians.
+- •24-hour Emergency Medical Services (EMS) coverage for midshipmen, faculty, staff, and visitors, through the midshipmen-run EMS program, with support provided by local emergency services.
+All Midshipmen who participate in the EMS program are New York State Certified Emergency Medical Technicians.

 - general dentistry